blucreative/dlr-arma3/docs/about_the_unit/qualifications.md

 - Understands the role of the platoon sergeant as directly supporting the platoon leader
 - Understands how LANCS handles logistics and how to provision adequate resupply for the Sections
 - Understands platoon combat formations and battle drills and understands how to lead squads to accomplish them
-- Knows how to establish a CCP and resupply point
+- Knows how to establish a RVP and resupply point
-- Knows how to work with medics to provision TC3 facilities in the combat environment
+- Knows how to work with medics to provision CIC facilities in the combat environment
 - Understands how to handle POWs in line with the ROE and Laws of War

 ### Platoon Leader Module
 - Understands how to operate on a company level radio Network
-- Understands how to use a RadOps radio to accomplish long range communication
+- Understands how to use long-range radio equipment to accomplish long range communication
 - Is able to implement platoon level formations and battle drills by commanding the positioning of Sections
 - Understands how to work with the Platoon Sergeant to delegate logistics and leadership tasks within the platoon
 - Knows how to interact with the Platoon RadOp to call in appropriate IDF and CAS to accomplish the mission objective